Uptown Girl: Westlife version

 Irish boy band Westlife covered the song for their third studio album, World of Our Own.
-It was released on March 5, 2001 as the lead single from the album and the 2001 Comic Relief charity single.
+It was released on March 5, 2001, as the 2001 Comic Relief charity single.
 The song was also released as the fifth single for the European Special Edition and Asian Deluxe Edition Bonus Disc of the group's second album, Coast to Coast (2000).
-The Westlife version is slightly shorter than the Billy Joel version because one of the verses was not repeated.
-The music video was a parody of the Billy Joel one, with the members of Westlife playing workers in a burger bar, Robert Bathurst, Crispin Bonham-Carter, Ioan Gruffudd, Tim McInnerny and James Wilby play the snobby uptown customers and Claudia Schiffer is in the Christie Brinkley role.
+The Westlife version is slightly shorter than Joel's version because one of the verses was not repeated.
+The music video was a parody of Joel's, with the members of Westlife playing workers in a burger bar.
+Robert Bathurst, Crispin Bonham-Carter, Ioan Gruffudd, Tim McInnerny and James Wilby play the snobby uptown customers and Claudia Schiffer is in the Christie Brinkley role.

 "Uptown Girl" reached number one in Ireland, Mexico and the United Kingdom.
-It became the biggest selling single of 2001 and the tenth best-selling single of all-time in Ireland.
-In the United Kingdom, it was the sixth best selling single of 2001 and the 24th best-selling single of the decade in the UK charts, with sales of 756,215 copies.
-It became the band's biggest selling single (paid-for and combined sales categories) in the UK and also achieved the highest first week sales (292,318 copies) of any of their singles.
+It became the best-selling single of 2001 and the tenth-best-selling single of all time in Ireland.
+In the United Kingdom, it was the sixth-best-selling single of 2001 and the 24th-best-selling single of the decade in the UK charts, with sales of 756,215 copies.
+It became the band's best-selling single (paid-for and combined sales categories) in the UK and also achieved the highest first week sales (292,318 copies) of any of their singles.
 It has since been certified platinum by the British Phonographic Industry for shipments of 600,000 copies.
 By March 2017, the song had sold almost 800,000 copies in the country from physical and digital copies which make up 81% of the total units.
-As of January 2019, it has 920,000 total sales.
-It is also their second most streamed song in the United Kingdom of all-time.
-In 30 November 2021, it has 1.1 million total sales with 67% of it or 748,000 were physical sales.
-This makes the single as part of the list of million-selling singles in the United Kingdom and the first one for the group.
+By January 2019, it had 920,000 total sales.
+As of 30 November 2021, it has 1.1 million total sales with 67% of it or 748,000 were physical sales.
+This makes the single part of the list of million-selling singles in the United Kingdom and the first one for the group.

-In Mexico, the song was the fourth best-selling single of 2001.